davedub/gulp4learner/README.md

 ## Branches

-This project walks through the process of building Bootstrap 4 / Vue.js project using Gulp 4.
+This project walks through the process of building a Bootstrap 4 / Vue.js project using Gulp 4.

 > **master** - merge all branches
 > **babel** - add ES6+ support